SepShr/MLCSHE/INSTALL.md

 + Python 3.7 or newer.
 + Docker 20.10 or newer.
 + NVIDIA driver 525.60 or newer.
++ Free disk space of 150 GB or more.

 ## AWS EC2 Instance